dust765/ClassicUO_old/README.md

 # status gump

 adds a version of the status gump with health / mana / stamina bar when expanded

+# modern cooldown bar

+adds a macro to open a BuffGump for each type (blue, green, red) similar to the EC client

+note: edit ecbuffs.txt / ecdebuffs.txt / ecstates.txt in /Data/Client to swap icons arround

+adds a modern version of the cooldown bar

+note: filter displayed buffs with modernbuffs.txt in /Data/Client, the EC txt are used to determine color

 # Added files